David Straker

 couple crazy dogs (child substitutes -- yes, I know).

-We live in Berkshire amongst the trees and leaves, under which I relax with
+We moved from Berkshire amongst the trees and leaves, to the Welsh countryside,

 |